ckeditor/ckeditor5/docs/getting-started/integrations/dotnet.md

 ## Using CKEditor&nbsp;5 Builder

 The easiest way to use CKEditor&nbsp;5 in your .NET project is preparing an editor preset with [CKEditor&nbsp;5 Builder](https://ckeditor.com/builder?redirect=docs) and including it into your project.
 Builder offers an easy-to-use user interface to help you configure, preview, and download the editor suited to your needs.
 You can easily select:

 * the features you need,
 * the preferred framework (React, Angular, Vue or Vanilla JS),
 * the preferred distribution method.

 You get ready-to-use code tailored to your needs!

-## Setting up the project
+## Ingegrating using .zip

+## Integrating from CDN

 For the purpose of this guide, we will use a basic ASP.NET Core project created with `dotnet new webapp`.
 You can refer to the [ASP.NET Core documentation](https://learn.microsoft.com/en-us/aspnet/core/getting-started/?view=aspnetcore-7.0) to learn how to set up a project in the framework.

-## Integrating from CDN

 Once the project has been prepared, create an `assets/vendor/ckeditor5.js` file in the existing `wwwroot` directory in your app.
 Your folder structure should resemble this one: